Major Occultation: Twelver doctrine of occultation

 The Twelver doctrine of occultation crystallized in the first half of the fourth (tenth) century.
-In its simplest form, this doctrine states that Muhammad al-Mahdi, the twelfth Imam, did not die but has been concealed by God from the humanity.
+In its simplest form, this doctrine states that Muhammad al-Mahdi, the twelfth Imam, did not die but has been concealed by God from humanity.
 His life has been miraculously prolonged until the day he manifests himself again by God's permission to fill the earth with justice.
 This occultation continues until the safety of the Imam can be guaranteed, and until humankind is ready to receive his guidance.
 During the Minor Occultation, which began in 260 (874) with the death of his father and predecessor, the Hidden Imam remained in contact with his followers through the four Babs (gates).
 During the Major Occultation, which began in 329 (941) and continues to this day, there is no direct communication, though the Hidden Imam still remains responsible in Twelver belief for the inward spiritual guidance of humankind (whereas his outward role begins with his reappearance).